 Our Company’s General Business Principles apply to every individual affiliated with our company.
 These are our unifying principles.>

-The objectives of our company is to engage efficiently, responsibly and profitably as a lead¬ing manufacturer, cus¬tom pro¬ces¬sor, and distrib¬utor of fine and functional ingredients for food and bever¬age, cosmetic and person¬al care, nutritional and pha-rmaceutical applications.
+The objectives of our company are to engage efficiently, responsibly, and profitably as a leading manufacturer, custom processor, and distributor of fine and functional ingredients for food and beverage, cosmetic and personal care, and nutritional and pharmaceutical applications.
 Our company seeks a high standard of performance and aims to maintain a long-term position in our respective competitive environments.

 Our company recognizes four areas of responsibility:

-To win and maintain customers by developing and providing products and services which offer value in terms of price, quality, safety and environmental impact, which are supported by the requisite technological, environmental and commercial expertise.
+To win and maintain customers by developing and providing products and services that offer value in terms of price, quality, safety, and environmental impact, which are supported by the requisite technological, environmental, and commercial expertise.